Mathias157/balmorel-preprocessing/README.md

 It will then use the GAMS API to execute Balmorel_ReadData.gms and obtain the GDX database from it, from which all included data can be accessed as a pandas dataframe through the symbol_to_df function

 An example of converting a pandas dataframe into an .inc file using the IncFile class is also included, which can be used to alter data or create scenarios

-## Raw Data Processing
-Will create Balmorel data from raw data.

-Scripts are not finished, and raw data not (yet) included in this repository